Product thinking

 AI Features Are Not the Same as AI Leverage

 A helpful AI feature can summarize the bug list, draft the launch email, update the checklist, and file follow-up tickets.
 All of that saves time.
-But the higher-leverage question is different: how can those leaders make the tradeoff visible, concrete, and easier for the whole team to reason about?
+But the higher-leverage question is different: how can the team make the tradeoff visible, concrete, and easier to reason about?

 I am trying to separate two kinds of help.
 Some AI features make the existing work faster.
-A more useful version helps a leader see the tradeoff clearly, balance speed against trust, and turn a judgment call into a decision the company can actually carry through.
+A more useful version helps the team see the tradeoff clearly, balance speed against trust, and turn a judgment call into a decision the company can actually carry through.

 Convenience is useful.
 It does not always create leverage.